University General Course Catalog 2025-2026

 Application for Graduation

-Candidates for graduation must submit an application for graduation in MyNEVADA by October 1st for Fall; March 1st for Spring; and June 1st for Summer.
+Candidates for graduation must apply for graduation in MyNEVADA by October 1st for Fall; March 1st for Spring; and June 1st for Summer.
 Only Admissions and Records can certify that a student has officially met all graduation requirements.
+The completion of approved degrees, majors, minors, and certificates is recorded on the student’s official university transcript at the time of graduation.

 |